stevedonovan/gentle-intro/src/3-filesystem.md

 ## Writing To Files

-We met the `write!` macro when implementing `Display` - it also works with anything that implements `Write`.
+We met the `write!` macro when implementing `Debug` - it also works with anything that implements `Write`.
 So here's a another way of saying `print!`:

 ```rust